akselinurmio/virtuaaliviivakoodi/README.md

 This program creates Virtuaaliviivakoodi with given parameters.
 It supports both current versions of Pankkiviivakoodi, version 4 (reference number in national form) and version 5 (reference number in international form, aka Creditor Reference based on ISO 11649).

+## Supported Node.js versions

+The library is currently tested with Node.js LTS versions from 12 to 18.
+It could work on other versions as well, but no support is guaranteed.

 ## Usage

 First [install](https://docs.npmjs.com/getting-started/installing-npm-packages-locally 'Installing npm packages locally') virtuaaliviivakoodi package from npm in your project.